etki/dirt/README.md

 # 'debian' platform
 # if 'none' set, nothing will happen
 short_version_strategy: latest
-# if this is set, target platorm versions that do not exist in
-# default platform will be copied from target platform, so, in
-# this example, /build/1.5.0 will be a copy from /build/debian-1.5.0
-default_platform: debian
 ```

 The context for rendering templates is built in following way: